VBTI-development/onedl-mmsegmentation/docs/en/migration/interface.md

 Or install the below packages manually.

-1. [MMEngine](https://github.com/open-mmlab/mmengine): MMEngine is the core the OpenMMLab 2.0 architecture, and we splited many compentents unrelated to computer vision from MMCV to MMEngine.
+1. [MMEngine](https://github.com/vbti-development/onedl-mmengine): MMEngine is the core the OpenMMLab 2.0 architecture, and we split many compentents unrelated to computer vision from MMCV to MMEngine.

-2. [MMCV](https://github.com/open-mmlab/mmcv): The computer vision package of OpenMMLab.
+2. [MMCV](https://github.com/vbti-development/onedl-mmcv): The computer vision package of OpenMMLab.
 This is not a new dependency, but you need to upgrade it to **2.0.0** version or above.

-3. [MMClassification](https://github.com/open-mmlab/mmclassification)(Optional): The image classification toolbox and benchmark of OpenMMLab.
+3. [MMClassification](https://github.com/vbti-development/onedl-mmclassification)(Optional): The image classification toolbox and benchmark of OpenMMLab.
 This is not a new dependency, but you need to upgrade it to **1.0.0rc6** version.

-4. [MMDetection](https://github.com/open-mmlab/mmdetection)(Optional): The object detection toolbox and benchmark of OpenMMLab.
+4. [MMDetection](https://github.com/vbti-development/onedl-mmdetection)(Optional): The object detection toolbox and benchmark of OpenMMLab.
 This is not a new dependency, but you need to upgrade it to **3.0.0** version or above.

 ## Train launch